NickGeek/pttp/README.md

 *There has not been a release version of PTTP yet.*

 ####Development version
-In your terminal go into the directory you have downloaded PTTP into and run "./PTTP" (without the quotes).
+Go into the directory you downloaded PTTP to and run the file called "PTTP".